 In 1725, he accompanied a delegation of four leaders from the llinois, Missouria, Osage, and Otoe tribes on a visit to France.
 His Missouria wife traveled with him, and while there, she was baptized and married to Bourgmont’s close colleague, Sergeant Dubois.
 Later, Dubois returned to America with the Indian chiefs and his new wife, while Bourgmont stayed in France, joining his French wife Jacqueline in Normandy.

-Sergeant Dubois was later killed by Indians, and the Missouria woman married a captain of militia.
+Indians later killed Sergeant Dubois, and the Missouria woman married a militia captain.
 She was still alive, living in Kaskaskia, Illinois, in 1752.
-The fate of Bourgmont’s Missouria son is unknown, as the last record of him is in 1724.
-De Bourgmont lived the rest of his life in France and died in 1734.
+The fate of Bourgmont’s Missouria son is unknown, as his last record is in 1724.
+De Bourgmont lived in France the rest of his life and died in 1734.